-This is a great, rambling structure, occupying a whole square of ground, which was built some thirty years ago by an impecunious gonin-law of the late Peter Parker, who liberally invested that gentleman's money in a residence at for a Norman Seigneur.
-The fine house did not bring good luck, for Descon died, his wife lost her reason, and the place was shut up for not bring good lick, for Descon died, his wife lost her reason, and the place was shut up for at least fen 'years, 'becoming meanwhile, it's seems, the roosting place of a troop of ghosts, who made its empty rooms ring with noises calculated to send the belated by passer in panic to the other side of the street.
-'It got such an ill name that when the family ward ready to rent it no tenant could be found.
-Until the to rent it no tenant could be found, until the valiant Mrs. Barker installed herself, and in due coarse received Mrs. Thayer as housekeep. er, as before stated all entry
+This is a great, rambling structure, occupying a whole square of ground, which was built some thirty years ago by an impecunious son-in-law of the late Peter Parker, who liberally invested that gentleman's money in a residence fit for a Norman Seigneur.
+The fine house did not bring good luck, for Descen died, his wife lost her reason, and the place was shut up for at least ten years, becoming meanwhile, it seems, the rooting place of a troop of ghosts, who made its empty rooms ring with noises calculated to send the belated by passer in panic to the other side of the treet.
+It got such an ill name that when the family were ready to rent it no beneate could be found, until the valiant was Barker installed herself, and in due coarse received Mrs. Thayer as housekeep. er as before stated.